PXT-JakeN/precisionx-compliance-documents/policies/Change-and-Release-Management-Policy.md

 ### 4.1 Change Classification and Records

-- Changes shall be classified (e.g., Standard, Normal, Emergency) with unique IDs and required fields: purpose, scope, risk/impact, test plan, backout plan, approvals, schedule, and evidence links.
+Changes are classified as Standard, Normal, or Emergency.
+Each record contains a unique ID and required fields including purpose, scope, risk/impact, test plan, backout plan, approvals, schedule, and evidence links.
-- Standard changes are pre-approved with documented criteria, steps, and guardrails; periodic review is required.
+Standard changes are pre‑approved when documented criteria, steps, and guardrails are in place; these are periodically reviewed for accuracy and risk.

 ### 4.2 Risk and Impact Assessment

-- All non-standard changes shall include risk assessment (security, availability, compliance), dependency analysis, and customer/partner impact where applicable.
+Non‑standard changes include a risk assessment covering security, availability, and compliance, with explicit dependency analysis and customer/partner impact where applicable.

 ### 4.3 Testing, Segregation of Duties, and Approvals

-- Changes shall be tested in non-production where feasible with defined acceptance criteria; production access must follow SoD with separate requester, tester, and approver roles for high-risk changes.
+Testing occurs in non‑production where feasible with predefined acceptance criteria.
+Production changes follow segregation‑of‑duties; high‑risk changes use distinct requester, tester, and approver roles.

 ### 4.4 Scheduling and Communication

-- Production changes shall be scheduled in approved windows with stakeholder communication and, where required, customer notifications.
+Production changes are scheduled in approved windows with stakeholder communication; customer notifications are issued when required by contract or risk.

 ### 4.5 Implementation, Validation, and Monitoring

-- Implement per runbook; validate success criteria; monitor post-change for anomalies; document outcomes.
+Implement per runbook, validate success criteria, and monitor for anomalies during an observation period.
+Outcomes, issues, and corrective actions are documented in the record.

 ### 4.6 Emergency Changes

-- Emergency changes may be expedited to mitigate outages or risk; they require retrospective CAB review within 3 business days and full documentation of approvals and outcomes.
+Emergency changes may be expedited to mitigate outages or risk; a retrospective CAB review occurs within three business days with full documentation of approvals and outcomes.

 ### 4.7 Release Management and CI/CD

-- Release pipelines shall enforce code review, artifact integrity, environment promotion controls, and rollback.
-  Deployment automation must capture logs and evidence for audit.
+Release pipelines enforce code review, artifact integrity, environment promotion controls, and rollback.
+The deployment automation captures logs and artifacts as audit evidence; where integration to SIEM is not possible, administrators retain exports or screenshots per the Logging policy.

 ### 4.8 Records and Retention